elifesciences/builder-configuration/README.md

         # password:
 ```

-are sensitive, and are configured in [builder-private](https://github.com/elifesciences/builder-private/tree/master/pillar) instead.
+are sensitive, and are configured in [builder-private](https://github.com/elifesciences/builder-private/tree/master/pillar) or [Vault](https://master-server.elifesciences.org:8200/ui/) instead.

 Values clearly fake, tagged like